haml/haml/doc-src/HAML_REFERENCE.md

 that is used to set the class and id of that tag.
 The class is set to the object's class
-(transformed to use underlines rather than camel case) and the id is set to the object's class, followed by its id.
+(transformed to use underlines rather than camel case) and the id is set to the object's class, followed by the value of its `#to_key` or `#id` method (in that order).
-Because the id of an object is normally an obscure implementation detail, this is most useful for elements that represent instances of Models.
+This is most useful for elements that represent instances of Models.
 Additionally, the second argument (if present) will be used as a prefix for both the id and class attributes.
 For example: